espanso/hub/packages/air-codes/0.1.0/README.md

 ### Airports Data

 Using the '::' trigger followed by an IATA 3-letter airport code and a question mark will reveal detailed information such as the full name, city, and IATA code of the airport.
-For instance, entering '::MXP?' will yield 'Malpensa International Airport, Milan, IT (MXP)', essentially answering the query "_*What are the details of the airport code MXP?*_".
+For instance, entering '::MXP?' will provide 'Malpensa International Airport, Milan, IT (MXP)', essentially answering the query "_*What are the details of the airport code MXP?*_".

 ### Airlines Data